Ayush-v/Drizzle-RBAC-Nextjs/README.md

 # 📌 Overview

-Drizzle-RBAC-Nextjs is a project that utilizes various libraries and tools, including faker-js/faker, hookform/resolvers, radix-ui/react-accordion, and more.
-It also relies on essential dependencies such as bcryptjs, drizzle-orm, next, react, tailwindcss, and typescript.
+Drizzle-RBAC-Nextjs is a project that utilizes various libraries and tools, including drizzle orm, next-auth, nextjs,, faker-js/faker, react-hooks-form, radix, and more.
+I am talking a challege to create Role Based Access Control(RBAC) project for my knowledge and to improve my portfolio.

+### Project does not need a pg hosting to run you can use docker to run it locally

 ## ⚙️ Setting Up

+- `cp .env.example .env`
+- follow https://next-auth.js.org/ for auth setup

 #### DB_URL